wuxxin/machine-bootstrap/README.md

 # bootstrap machine

 Unattended ssh installer of Ubuntu 18.04/19.04 with luks encrypted zfs storage, suitable for executing from a linux liveimage/recoveryimage system via ssh.

-It has two use cases:
+It serves two use cases:
 + as a Desktop/Laptop
 + as a typical rootserver (2HD,headless)

 Additionally, i really wanted to have a "cloud like" - little to no performance impact, encrypted, incremental, autorotating snapshot backup system, from and to redundant checksuming data storage on a single machine with the abbility to use common thirdparty storage for this backup.
 So far it is a very busy journey... https://xkcd.com/974/